Hrick-Karna-roy/Hrick-Karna-roy/README.md

 - 👋 Hi, I’m @Hrick-Karna-roy
 - 👀 I’m interested in ...
 MACHINE LEARNING AND ARTIFICIAL INTELLIGANCE
 - 🌱 I’m currently learning ...
 DEEP NURAL NETWORK
 - 💞️ I’m looking to collaborate on ...
-MANY THINGS
+MANY THINGS along with PODCASTS
 - 📫 How to reach me ... hrickkarnaroy@gmail.com

 <!---